Rakhisharma/marksanalyzing/README.md

 Marks Analyizing System
 ------------------------

-A system Analyze the marks and interest of student is the the 2nd year undergraduate college project which is developed in Javascript and Bootstarp.
+A system which Analyze the marks and interest of student is the the 2nd year undergraduate college project which is developed in Javascript and Bootstarp.

 Technology Used: